Leeds v Preston: How to watch the Championship on Boxing Day

 Leeds v Preston will kick off at 5:15pm on Boxing Day (Thursday 26th December) 2019.

-You possibly can watch the sport reside on Sky Sports activities Soccer and Predominant Occasion or on-line through the SkyGo app from 5:00pm.
+You’ll be able to watch the sport stay on Sky Sports activities Soccer and Major Occasion or on-line by way of the SkyGo app from 5:00pm.

-Sky clients can add the Premier League and Soccer channels for simply £18 monthly or add the entire sports activities bundle to their deal for simply £23 monthly.
+Sky prospects can add the Premier League and Soccer channels for simply £18 per 30 days or add the entire sports activities bundle to their deal for simply £23 per 30 days.

-When you don’t have Sky, you’ll be able to watch the match by way of NOW TV.
-You may get a Sky Sports activities day cross for £9.99, a week cross for £14.99 or a month cross for £33.99, all while not having a contract.
-NOW TV may be streamed by way of a pc or apps discovered on most good TVs, telephones and consoles.
+In case you don’t have Sky, you may watch the match by means of NOW TV.
+You will get a Sky Sports activities day cross for £9.99, a week cross for £14.99 or a month cross for £33.99, all without having a contract.
+NOW TV might be streamed by means of a pc or apps discovered on most good TVs, telephones and consoles.

 Who will win?
 HEARALPUBLICIST says…